 provides SGC with attachment 4 of TD598 for their consideration after WTSA-24.

-WP2-2: WP2 instructs SG9 and SG15 chairs to proceed with the transfer of the Recommendations J.185 and J.186 at their earliest possibility.
+WP2-2: instruct SG9 and SG15 chairs to proceed with the transfer of the Recommendations J.185 and J.186 at their earliest possibility.

+WP2-3: Approve Liaison Statement on UAV and satellite communications, TD684-R2

+WP2-4: Approve Liaison Statement on Questions to SG17, TD686

 Actions related to RG-IEM

-3. WP2-3: Approve Action plan for a vibrant engagement of the industry, TD624-R2 and agree to attached this action plan in an annex of the TSAG report and to include the action plan in the TSAG report to WTSA-244.
-WP2-4: Recommend for implementation the Industry Engagement workshop actions, TD667-R1
+WP2-5: Approve Action plan for a vibrant engagement of the industry, TD624-R2 and agree to attach this action plan in an annex of the TSAG report and to include the action plan in the TSAG report to WTSA-24.

+The measures or actions can be categorized into four pillars:

+Raising awareness, refers to action plan AP1.1 and AP5.

+Adding value, refers to action plan AP1.2, AP1.3, and AP1.6.

+Attracting potential new sector members, refers to action plan AP1.4.

+Mapping of ITU strategic plan and indicators, refers to action plan AP1.5, AP1.7, AP3, and AP4.

+WP2-6: Recommend for implementation the Industry Engagement workshop actions, TD667-R1

-5. RG-IEM-1: Approve Liaison Statement on TSAG activities on industry engagement, TD671
+RG-IEM-1: Approve Liaison Statement on TSAG activities on industry engagement, TD671